lerekoqholosha/Population-Trends-Analysis-South-Africa/README.md

 ## Acknowledgments

 - Credit to Wikipedia
--

 ## Contact

-Lereko
+- Author: Lereko
-lerekoqholosha9@gmail.com
+- Email: lerekoqholosha9@gmail.com

 ## Contributing
-- Contributions are welcomed!
+- We welcome contributions to improve and expand this population trends analysis project.
+Whether you're interested in enhancing the analysis, adding visualizations, or suggesting new recommendations, your contributions are valuable.